 \subsection{$\mathrm{K}^+/\pi^+$ ratio}

-Figure \ref{fig:2} depicts the $\mathrm{K}^+/\pi^+$ ratio as a function of $\sqrt{s_{NN}}$.
-Symbols refer to the experimental results, at energies ranging from $5$~GeV to $5.44$~TeV \cite{E866:1999ktz,NA44:2002wha,NA49:2002pzu,NA49:2004iqm,STAR:2005gfr,ALICE:2012ovd, STAR:2019vcp,ALICE:2021lsv,ALICE:2019hno}.
-The dotted curve shows the generic (non)extensive calculations, at partial--chemical nonequilibrium, i.e., varying $\gamma_s$, while $\gamma_q=1$.
-The solid curve illustrates the results, at full--chemical nonequilibrium, i.e., varying $\gamma_s$ and $\gamma_q$.
-The double--dashed curve gives the extensive BG calculations, at partial--chemical nonequilibrium \cite{Tawfik:2017ehz}, while the dashed curve presents the extensive BG calculations, at full--chemical nonequilibrium \cite{Tawfik:2017oyn}.
-The incapability of the equilibrium HRG model, i.e., $\gamma_q=\gamma_s=1$, in reproducing both the horn--structure of the $\mathrm{K}^+/\pi^+$ ratio, at AGS, SPS, and low RHIC energies, and their measurements, at RHIC and LHC energies, is shown by the long--dashed curve.
+Figure \ref{fig:2} presents the $\mathrm{K}^+/\pi^+$ ratio as a function of $\sqrt{s_{NN}}$, where the symbols represent experimental results obtained at energies ranging from $5$~GeV to $5.44$~TeV \cite{E866:1999ktz,NA44:2002wha,NA49:2002pzu,NA49:2004iqm,STAR:2005gfr,ALICE:2012ovd, STAR:2019vcp,ALICE:2021lsv,ALICE:2019hno}.
+The dotted curve represents the generic (non)extensive calculations under partial-chemical nonequilibrium conditions, with $\gamma_s$ varying while $\gamma_q$ remains constant at 1.
+On the other hand, the solid curve illustrates the results obtained under full-chemical nonequilibrium conditions, with both $\gamma_s$ and $\gamma_q$ varying.
+The double-dashed curve corresponds to extensive BG calculations under partial-chemical nonequilibrium \cite{Tawfik:2016rrv}, while the dashed curve represents extensive BG calculations under full-chemical nonequilibrium \cite{Tawfik:2017oyn}.
+The long-dashed curve demonstrates the inability of the equilibrium HRG model, where $\gamma_q=\gamma_s=1$, to reproduce both the horn structure of the $\mathrm{K}^+/\pi^+$ ratio at AGS, SPS, and low RHIC energies, as well as the measurements obtained at RHIC and LHC energies.

-In the HRG model; an ideal gas of point--like hadrons characterized by the Hagedorn mass spectrum which is consisting of a discrete (so--far measured) and a continuous (missing hadron states), various higher--order thermodynamic quantities have been analyzed \cite{ManLo:2016pgd}.
-In a previous study \cite{Tawfik:2017ggu}, one of the authors (AT) concluded that the missing states aren’t considerably contributing to the lower--order thermodynamic quantities, especially the first--order ones, the particle number or particle multiplicity.
-Thus, the inclusion of missing states wouldn't improve the thermal model incapability to reproduce the horn--structure of the $\mathrm{K}^+/\pi^+$ ratio, Appendix \ref{sec:largemasssgma}.
+The HRG model examines the thermodynamic properties of an ideal gas consisting of point-like hadrons.
+These hadrons are characterized by the Hagedorn mass spectrum, which includes both discrete (measured) and continuous (missing) states.
+The analysis focuses on various higher-order thermodynamic quantities \cite{ManLo:2016pgd}.
+In a previous study \cite{Tawfik:2017ggu}, one of the authors (AT) concluded that the missing states do not significantly contribute to the lower-order thermodynamic quantities, particularly the first-order ones such as particle number or particle multiplicity.
+Consequently, the inclusion of these missing states would not enhance the thermal model's capability to reproduce the horn-structure of the $\mathrm{K}^+/\pi^+$ ratio, as detailed in Appendix \ref{sec:largemasssgma}.